leonardoad/VoucherGenerator/README.md

 db.config.dbname = voucher
 ```

-To login as site master admin use:
+To log in as site master admin use:
 user: admin
 password: menuap